 - Overview

 - How interrupts work in hardware

 - How interrupt handlers work in software

 - How system calls work

-- New system call hardware on x86

 What is a system call?

 - A function provided to applications by the OS kernel - Generally to use a hardware abstraction (file, socket) - Or OS-provided software abstraction (IPC, scheduling) - Why not put these directly in the application? - Protection of the OS/hardware from buggy/malicious programs - Applications are not allowed to directly interact with hardware, or access kernel data structures